FortiGate

 Technical Tip: Using the 'diagnose sys top' CLI command

-There are chances that the firewall disk is not functioning correctly if log_se is high.
+There is a chance that the firewall disk is not functioning correctly if log_se is high.
 Try disabling the log_se as a temporary workaround.

-It is possible to perform a failover and see if another firewall disk is healthy or to format the disk for the fix if suspect issue with the disk malfunctioning.
+It is possible to perform a failover and see if another firewall disk is healthy, or to format the disk for the fix if suspected issue with the disk malfunctioning.

 Log to be collected: